mindswim/uni-info-sys/tasks.md

 **Goal:** Move validation logic from controllers into dedicated `FormRequest` classes to make controllers leaner and validation logic reusable.

-**⚠️ Important Notes:**
-- The existing tests expect JSON API responses, but the controllers return Inertia/redirect responses
-- Missing frontend components will cause Inertia-related tests to fail
-- Routes are defined as `apiResource` but controllers behave like web controllers

 **Instructions for `StudentController`:**

 1.  **Generate Request Classes:** Open your terminal and run the following commands: